AmpereComputingAI/ampere_model_library/classic_ml/LinearRegression/README.md

 Each model has been trained on specific dataset and it should be tested using only that specific dataset.
 For ex Regression models are using diabetes dataset and classification models are using iris dataset.

 We have two versions of the model, one is the regular sklearn model and the other is optimized version of sklearn model meaning it has been saved by overwriting the decision function.
-Models can be downloaded from here:
+Use --optimized flag to select the model.
+With Optimized -True we can use linear_regression_optmized.joblib and with --optmized False we can use linear_regression_sklearn.py.Models can be downloaded from here:

 ```
 https://ampereaimodelzoo.s3.eu-central-1.amazonaws.com/sklearn2onnx/linear_regression_optimized.joblib